 The Design Tools category has been cooling over the past 6 years of tracked data.
 Total launches went from 544 in 2021 to 111 in 2026.

-Average engagement ratio across all Design Tools launches sits at 0.24.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Design Tools launches: 0.24.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Three common reasons.
 The market consolidated around winners.
 The technology matured and stopped generating new startups.
 Or builder attention shifted to adjacent categories.
 Usually it's a combination.